-Our officers and directors have fiduciary duties to manage our business in a manner beneficial to us and our stockholders.
-However, our Chief Executive Officer and our Chief Financial Officer also serve as executive officers of Teekay Corporation or our Manager, and one of our non-independent directors also serves as an executive officer of Teekay Corporation and director of our Manager, and, as a result, have fiduciary duties to manage the business of Teekay Corporation and its affiliates in a manner beneficial to such entities and their stockholders or partners, as the case may be.
+Our officers and directors have fiduciary duties to manage our business in a manner beneficial to us and our shareholders.
+However, our Chief Executive Officer and our Chief Financial Officer also serve as executive officers of Teekay Corporation and/or executive officers of our Manager, and one of our non-independent directors also serves as an executive officer of Teekay Corporation and director of our Manager, and, as a result, have fiduciary duties to manage the business of Teekay Corporation and its affiliates in a manner beneficial to such entities and their shareholders or partners, as the case may be.
 Consequently, these officers and directors may encounter situations in which their fiduciary obligations to Teekay Corporation or our Manager or their affiliates, on the one hand, and us, on the other hand, are in conflict.
-The resolution of these conflicts may not always be in our best interest or that of our stockholders.
+The resolution of these conflicts may not always be in our best interest or that of our shareholders.